cloudmesh/cloudmesh-mpi/doc/chapters/slurm/reportfeb22.md

 Remember, like in the example above, when doing `cms burn raspberry` command, do NOT include `--new` parameter!
 This way, the inventory we just created is not disregarded.

-Continue from section 6 after inserting burned cards into Pis and booting.
+After inserting burned cards into Pis and booting: before attempting to ssh to the Pis, ensure that on the laptop, the ~/.ssh/known_hosts file does not have conflicting entries for past red configurations.
+We suggest that you remove all preexisting entries that start with "red".

-When attempting to ssh to the Pis, ensure that on the laptop, the ~/.ssh/known_hosts file does not have conflicting entries for past red configurations.
+Continue from section 6 after inserting burned cards into Pis, removing old entries in known_hosts (if applicable), and booting.

 If you already have a cluster_red_keys file when trying to gather, delete the old one.